cornell-dti/trends-autograder/README.md

     - If the system hangs after printing `Done!`, it's safe to hit Ctrl+C to kill the process.

+7. Upload score in `cms.csv` to corresponding student.
+If student does not achieve full points, refer to `tmp/netid/logs.json` to investigate all test cases having `"status": "failed"` and provide constructive feedback in the comment section.

+8. Afterwards, please run `make clean` to clean up.

-7. To upload scores to CMS, go to the bottom of the CMS page next to _Upload Scores_ and choose file `cms.csv`.
+[Dev Lead Only] To upload scores to CMS, go to the bottom of the CMS page next to _Upload Scores_ and choose file `cms.csv`.
 Note that this will potentially overwrite past uploads and should thus be done by DevLeads in the majority of cases.

-8. Afterwards, please run `make clean` to clean up.